Kem Nunn

 Nunn collaborated with producer David Milch on the third and final season (2006) of the HBO Western drama series Deadwood.
 Milch and Nunn co-created the HBO series John from Cincinnati, a surfing series set in Imperial Beach, California, which premiered on June 10, 2007.
 Nunn also wrote for the last three seasons of the television drama series, Sons of Anarchy.

 Nunn was a creator, executive producer, and head writer for the television series, Chance, with Hugh Laurie, directed by Lenny Abrahamson.
 Chance was based on Nunn's novel by the same name.

 Nunn also spent time in the graduate programs in Creative Writing at Columbia and University of California, Irvine.

 Biography

 Kem Nunn grew up in Pomona and Northern California.
 He has written the novels Tapping the Source, Dogs of Winter, Pomona Queen, Unassigned Territory, Tijuana Straits, and Chance.
-He received an MFA in creative writing from UC Irvine.
+He received an MFA in creative writing from the University of California, Irvine.

 Nunn joined the crew of the HBO western drama Deadwood as a writer for the third and final season in 2006.
 The series was created by David Milch and focused on a growing town in the American West.
 Nunn wrote the episode "Leviathan Smiles".
 He also wrote for season 5 of Sons of Anarchy.